marafathussain/ML_book_easy/chapters/chapter2.md

 **Biological example:**

-You're building a neural network to classify cancer subtypes using gene expression.
+You are building a neural network to classify cancer subtypes using gene expression.
 Min-Max scaling ensures all genes contribute equally to the first layer's activation, regardless of their baseline expression levels.

 ### 2.4.3 Standardization (Z-score Normalization)